sumitMac/React_learning/FrontEnd_Master/JSX_Method/Readme.md

 use to update the sate of components.
 (2) useEffect
 useEffect allows you to say do a render of this component first so the user can see something then as soon as the render is done, then do something (the something here being an effect). basically its handel to something which are going to happen outside of component.
+(3)useRef
+Refs are like instance variables for function components.
 # StrictMode

 #   Remix (https://remix.run/)